-When the Walt Disney World Resort reopened last summer, there was a big change to the way we plan a visit to the theme parks.
+When the Walt Disney World Resort reopened in July 2020 after an extended closure, there was a big change to the way we plan a visit to the theme parks.
 In addition to requiring valid admission, Disney now requires guests to make a park reservation using the Disney Park Pass system.
 If you haven't been back to the theme parks recently, this new process can be confusing but we at Kingdom Konsultant Travel are here to help!

 Here are some frequently asked questions about the Disney Park Pass system:

 What is the Disney Park Pass System?
 The Disney Park Pass system is a way for guests to make a required reservation for one of the four Disney theme parks on any given day.
-It's a way for Disney to manage attendance and promote physical distancing in the theme parks.
-All guests ages 3 and up must have a park reservation in addition to their theme park ticket in order to enter the theme park.
+Although originally a way for Disney to promote physical distancing in the theme parks, the Park Pass system appears to be here to stay as it allows Disney to continue to manage attendance at the parks.
+All guests ages 3 and up must have a park reservation in addition to their theme park ticket in order to enter the theme parks.
 Guests age 3 and under do not need a Park Pass reservation and will still be able to enter the park with the rest of their party.
 Guests are limited to one Park Pass reservation per day.

 Can I still Park Hop with the new system?
 The Park Hopper Option is still available but it's also slightly different from what you may have experienced pre-pandemic.
 There are now designated hours for park hopping.
 Park Hopper hours start at 2pm each day and end at the park's scheduled closing time.
 In order to park hop, guests must make a Disney Park Pass reservation for the first park they plan to visit and enter that first park prior to visiting another.
 A Park Pass reservation is not required after the initial park you visit.